gar1t/e2/doc/tutorial.rst

    ** exception exit: shutdown

-We now have a "listener" that doesn't really listen to anything -- but it does stub out all of the functionality we want.
+We now have a "listener" that doesn't really listen to anything -- but it does stub out the functionality we want.
 Let's look more closely.

 Task Behavior
 -------------